 If you want to trade successfully with only $100, your broker needs to meet some requirements from your side.

-The spread fee is the better alternative, as it charges you considering the amount you trade.
+The spread fee is the better alternative, as it charges you based on the amount you trade and as a built-in cost.

 $50 x 0.002 = $0.1 profit

 This is why you need to trade on margin with leverage.
-If you are in the United States, you can trade with a maximum leverage of 50:1.
-If you are in the European Union, then your maximum leverage is 30:1.
+For example, if you are in the United States, you can trade with a maximum leverage of 50:1.
+Alternatively, if you are in the European Union, then your maximum leverage is 30:1.

 This is due to domestic regulations.
-The maximum leverage is different if your location is different, too.
-In Australia, for example, you can find maximum leverage as high as 1,500:1.
+The maximum leverage is different depending on your location.
+In Australia, for example, the maximum leverage used to be as high as 1,500:1.
+However, it is now at 30:1 due to new ASIC regulations.

 Here are a few of our favorite online brokers for day trading.